| Every day, the citizens of the Internet send each other billions of e-mail messages. If you are online a lot, you yourself

 it might retry every 15 minutes.
 After four hours, it will usually send you a piece of mail that tells you there is some sort

+of problem.
+After five days, most sendmail configurations give up and return the mail to you undelivered.
 The actual conversation that an e-mail client has with an SMTP server is incredibly simple and human readable.
 It is specified

 in public documents called Requests For Comments (RFC), and a typical conversation looks something like this: